djmgit/scribble/README.md

 ## Scribble CLI

+## Setting up Scribble

+Scribble CLI, as of now has to be built from the source.
+It is extremely easy and can be seen below :

+- Clone this repo or clone your own copy after forking.
+- Enter into the repository and open in terminal.
+- Execute ```python setup.py install```.
+You may have to provide superuser access.

+Scribble will be installed on your system.

 ## How to use

 Once the application has been installed, you need to first register yourself with scribble.
 This is extremely easy.